yhayat1/python-labs/Cloud-Automation/AWS/LAB07-DynamoDB-Table-Automation/README.md

 ## 🧹 Cleanup

-When you're done with the lab, clean up resources to avoid charges:
+To avoid ongoing AWS charges, make sure to delete the DynamoDB table after testing:
 ```bash
 python dynamodb_script.py --cleanup
 ```

+**Important**: DynamoDB tables will continue to incur charges until explicitly deleted.

 ---

-## 💬 What's Next?

-Try [AWS LAB08 - SNS Topic and Subscription](../LAB08-SNS-Topic-and-Subscription/) to learn about messaging services.

----

 ## 📚 DynamoDB Key Concepts

-- **Partition Key**: Unique identifier for items in the table
+- **Partition Key**: Unique identifier for items in the table (hash key)
+- **Sort Key**: Optional second part of a composite key for more complex data models
-- **Provisioned Throughput**: Read and write capacity units
+- **Provisioned Throughput**: Read and write capacity units that determine performance and cost
 - **Table Status**: Tables transition through states like CREATING, UPDATING, ACTIVE
 - **Item Operations**: How to put, get, update, and delete items
-- **Error Handling**: Handling common DynamoDB exceptions
+- **Error Handling**: Common DynamoDB exceptions and how to handle them

 ---

 ## 🚀 Extension Tasks

-If you complete the main tasks, try these additional challenges:
+After completing the main tasks, try these additional challenges:
-1. Add update_item functionality to modify existing items
+1. Add `update_item()` functionality to modify existing items
 2. Implement batch operations to insert or retrieve multiple items at once
 3. Add a secondary (sort) key to the table for more complex data modeling
 4. Implement a scan operation to retrieve items without knowing the key